gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The joining node and the Group Manager use an asymmetric proof-of-possession key to establish a secure communication channel.
 In this case, the Group Manager stores the proof-of-possession key conveyed in the Access Token as the public key of the joining node.

 * The joining node and the Group Manager use a symmetric proof-of-possession key to establish a secure communication channel.
 In this case, upon performing a join process with that Group Manager for the first time, the joining node specifies its own public key as "Identity credentials" of the join request targeting the join endpoint (see Appendix C.1 of {{I-D.ietf-core-oscore-groupcomm}}).
-In particular, ...
-TODO: Point at the new draft about message formats for more details.
+In particular, the joining node includes its own public key in the "cnf" parameter of the join request.

 Then, the Group Manager MUST verify that the joining node actually owns the associated private key, by performing the proof-of-possession challenge-response described in Appendix C.2 of {{I-D.ietf-core-oscore-groupcomm}} and based on the CoAP Echo option {{I-D.ietf-core-echo-request-tag}} included in the join response.

-Furthermore, as described in {{ssec-join-req}}, the joining node may have explicitly requested the Group Manager to retrieve the public keys of the current group members.
-In this a case, the Group Manager includes also such public keys in the join response.
-In particular, ...
+Furthermore, as described in {{ssec-join-req}}, the joining node may have explicitly requested the Group Manager to retrieve the public keys of the current group members, i.e. through the "get_pub_keys" parameter in the join request.
+In this case, the Group Manager includes also such public keys in the "cnf_pub_keys" parameter of the join response.

-TODO: Point at the new draft about message formats for more details.

-Instead, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate and with the identifier of the Certification Authority that issued that certificate (see Appendix C.2 of {{I-D.ietf-core-oscore-groupcomm}}).
-In particular, ...
+On the other hand, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate in the "cert" parameter of the join request (see Appendix C.2 of {{I-D.ietf-core-oscore-groupcomm}}).

-TODO: Point at the new draft about message formats for more details.

 # Updating Authorization Information {#sec-updating-authorization-information}